jart/blink/README.md

 ![Screenshot of Blink running GCC 9.4.0](blink/blink-gcc.png)

-# blink
+# Blinkenlights

+This project contains two programs:

-blink is a virtual machine for running statically-compiled x86-64-linux programs on different operating systems and hardware architectures.
+`blink` is a virtual machine that runs statically-compiled x86-64-linux programs on different operating systems and hardware architectures.
 It's designed to do the same thing as the `qemu-x86_64` command, except (a) rather than being a 4mb binary, Blink only has a ~156kb footprint; and